lucteo/ghaction-conan-cmake/README.md

 CFLAGS and CXXFLAGS environment variables.
 They can be used to enable sanitizers, coverage, etc.

+### `cmakeflags`

+Flags for ccmake.
+They can be used to properly configure the application being built.

 ### `ctestflags`

 Flags for ctest. `-D ExperimentalMemCheck`, for instance, enable test